 Strike the Right Tone: How to Effectively Reach A Community

-In 2016, a client asked Zebra to gain feedback from members of one of their community partners regarding the evolution of their “Sure” campaign umbrella.
+In 2016, a client asked Zebra Strategies to gather feedback from members of one of their community partners regarding the evolution of their “Sure” campaign umbrella.
 The goal of these sex-positive campaigns is to reach all New Yorkers and encourage them to choose their preferred tools to prevent HIV and other STIs, regardless of their HIV status.

-Some found the tone of the campaign too patriarchal, likely to make people feel shame for their choices.
+Zebra Strategies conducted a 90-minute focus group and discovered participants applauded the client’s efforts to portray a variety of LGBT experiences in their campaigns.
+However, they wanted a campaign that was “less cookie-cutter” and showed models of all races, sizes, ages, and genders.
+One ad, in particular, was problematic: while the other ads showed couples, the transgender person stood alone in her ad.
+Participants felt this encouraged the stereotype that trans people need to fend for themselves.
+Some participants also found the tone to likely make people feel shame for their choices.
 Suggesting that people should take PrEP, seek HIV treatment, and use condoms may make those who can only do one or two things feel like they’re failing.
-Participants instead wanted to frame HIV prevention as a choice: spell out the options and make it clear prevention looks different for each person
+Participants instead wanted to frame HIV prevention as a choice: spell out the options and make it clear prevention looks different for each person.